arivvid27/arivvid27/README.md

 # Hi there 👋

 ### The General me :
-I am just a minor python programmer, making some stuff.
+I am just a minor python programmer and a sprouting React Web Dev and Pen Tester 🌱, making some stuff.
 I mostly code in repl.it or jupyter notebook.
 You can find me on repl [here](https://repl.it/@arivvid27)

 ### The Weekend me :
 I love to play Rocket League, Destiny 2 : Beyond Light and Fortnite in the weekends on my Xbox. my gamertag is 'Apollo11548"